-Oak Resources: Collectively, Oak Woodlands, Individual Native Oak Trees, and Heritage Trees.
+"Oak Resources:" Collectively, Oak Woodlands, Individual Native Oak Trees, and Heritage Trees.

-Oak Resources Technical Report: A stand-alone report prepared by a Qualified Professional containing information, documents and formatting as specified in Section 2.5 (Oak Resources Technical Reports) of the ORMP.
+"Oak Resources Technical Report" means a stand-alone report prepared by a Qualified Professional containing information, documents and formatting as specified in Section 2.5 (Oak Resources Technical Reports) of the ORMP.

-Oak Tree Removal Permit: A permit issued by the County allowing removal of individual native oak trees not located within an oak woodland.
+"Oak Tree Removal Permit" means a permit issued by the County allowing removal of individual native oak trees not located within an oak woodland.
 An oak resources technical report shall accompany any tree removal permit application submitted to the County.
 Conditions of approval may be imposed on the permit.
 If a tree removal permit application is denied, the County shall provide written notification, including the reasons for denial, to the applicant.
 Oak tree removal permit processing and approval will be conducted concurrently with the environmental review process for discretionary projects or concurrent with other permit review and processing for ministerial projects (e.g., building permits).

-Oak Woodland Conservation Fund: A fund set up by the County to receive in-lieu fees (Oak Woodland In-Lieu Fee and Individual Tree In-Lieu Fee) which shall be used to fund the acquisition of land and/or Oak Woodlands Conservation Easements from willing sellers, native oak tree planting projects, and ongoing conservation area monitoring and management activities, including but not limited to fuels treatment, weed control, periodic surveys, and reporting.
+"Oak Woodland Conservation Fund" means a fund set up by the County to receive in-lieu fees (Oak Woodland In-Lieu Fee and Individual Tree In-Lieu Fee) which shall be used to fund the acquisition of land and/or Oak Woodlands Conservation Easements from willing sellers, native oak tree planting projects, and ongoing conservation area monitoring and management activities, including but not limited to fuels treatment, weed control, periodic surveys, and reporting.

-Oak Woodland(s): An oak stand with a greater than 10 percent canopy cover or that may have historically supported greater than 10 percent canopy cover (California Fish and Game Code Section 1361).
+"Oak Woodland(s)" means an oak stand with a greater than ten percent canopy cover or that may have historically supported greater than ten percent canopy cover (California Fish and Game Code Section 1361).

-Oak Woodland Removal Permit: A permit issued by the County allowing removal of oak trees that are a component of an oak woodland.
+"Oak Woodland Removal Permit" means a permit issued by the County allowing removal of oak trees that are a component of an oak woodland that is two (2) acres or greater in area.
 An oak resources technical report shall accompany any oak woodland removal permit application submitted to the County.
 Conditions of approval may be imposed on the permit.
 If an oak woodland removal permit application is denied, the County shall provide written notification, including the reasons for denial, to the applicant.
 Oak woodland removal permit processing and approval will be conducted concurrently with the environmental review process for discretionary projects or concurrent with other permit review and processing for ministerial projects (e.g., building permits).

-Qualified Professional: An arborist certified by the International Society of Arboriculture (ISA), a qualified wildlife biologist, or a Registered Professional Forester (RPF).
+"Qualified Professional" means an arborist certified by the International Society of Arboriculture (ISA), a qualified wildlife biologist, or a Registered Professional Forester (RPF).

-Qualified Wildlife Biologist: A professional with a BA or BS or advanced degree in biological sciences or other degree specializing in the natural sciences; professional or academic experience as a biological field investigator, with a background in field sampling design and field methods; taxonomic experience and knowledge of plant and animal ecology; familiarity with plants and animals of the area, including the species of concern; and familiarity with the appropriate county, state, and federal policies and protocols related to special status species and biological surveys.
+"Qualified Wildlife Biologist" means a professional with a BA or BS or advanced degree in biological sciences or other degree specializing in the natural sciences; professional or academic experience as a biological field investigator, with a background in field sampling design and field methods; taxonomic experience and knowledge of plant and animal ecology; familiarity with plants and animals of the area, including the species of concern; and familiarity with the appropriate county, state, and federal policies and protocols related to special status species and biological surveys.